Medicaid is government-funded health insurance for people with lower incomes. Nearly 60 million Americans use it. Medicaid can help if you:

 What Types of Health Care Does Medicaid Cover?

 There are 56 different Medicaid programs -- one for each state, the District of Columbia, and the U.S. territories.
 Each Medicaid program may help pay for different types of health care.
 What you pay varies, too.
-Any type of care it helps pay for is considered "covered."

 You can use Medicaid for many types of health care.
 Medicaid covers screening and diagnostic tests, including X-rays.
 It helps pay for hospital stays and doctor visits.
 Prescription drugs are covered and so is family planning.
 It also covers nursing home and long-term care services for people with lower incomes.